oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 Estimated Lab Time: 15 minutes

 #### Objectives
-In this LiveLab, you will go through the steps of migrating an encrypted database from a local TDE wallet to centralized TDE key managemment in Oracle Key Vault.
+In this LiveLab, you will go through the steps of migrating an encrypted database from a local TDE wallet to centralized TDE key management in Oracle Key Vault.

 #### Prerequisites
 This lab assumes you went through Lab 4.